sequence-sh/scl-vscode/README.md

-## SCL vsCode
+## SCL VS Code

-This is the VS Code extension for SCL
+This is the VS Code extension for SCL.

-To use, open the folder containing this file in vsCode and press F5 (Start Debugging)

-This will open another editor window with the extension enabled.

-## How to Publish

-- Make desired changes to LanguageServer solution
-- `dotnet build`
-- Check that the output was written to `Client/Server` by the postbuild step
-- `cd` into the Client folder
-- Update version number in package.json
-- Install VSCE `npm install -g vsce` and make sure you npm folder is in your path
-- `vsce package`
-- Upload the file to https://marketplace.visualstudio.com/manage/publishers/reductech
+## To Build and Run

+First, run `npm install` in the `.\Client` directory.

+There are VS Code tasks defined to build both the client and server.
+To use open the command palette (`F1`) then go to `Tasks: Run Task`.

+To start in debug mode, press `F5`.

 ## How to change settings